High Availability Configuration Example

 Note

-This is optional and may be omitted if there will not be any LAN clients which connect to external IPsec servers which lack NAT-T support.
+This is optional and may be omitted if there will not be any LAN clients connecting to external IPsec servers which lack NAT-T support.

 • Configure the rule as follows: